 Memory and creativity

 Not sleeping enough prevents the brain from organizing and recording information that it receives throughout the day.
-That’s why it causes memory alterations, lack of concentration, changes in mood, bad moods, irritability, reflex reduction, behavioral and learning problems, and depression.
-If you rest well, according to experts, you will produce new and innovating ideas.
+That’s why it may promote memory alterations, reduction in concentration, changes in mood, irritability, behavioral and learning problems, and depression.

 Not sleeping enough could repress the immune system, making you more susceptible to attacks by bacteria and viruses.

-You need to sleep to rest your eyes, if not, your eyes will be red, you’lls have bags under your eyes and vision problems.
+You need to sleep to rest your eyes.
+If not, your eyes will be red, you’ll, get bags under your eyes, and may experience vision problems.

 If you don’t sleep enough, you could affect cellular oxygenation.

 When the body doesn’t rest enough, it tends to accumulate fats, especially in the abdominal region.
-A well rested body helps maintain ideal weight, and even weight loss, as it influences the appetite and nutrient absorption.
+A well-rested body helps maintain ideal weight.
+Sleep can even promote eight loss, as it influences the appetite and nutrient absorption.

 Always care for yourself

-Remember that sleep well, for the recommended 8 hours, will provide numerous benefits.
+Remember that sleeping well, for the recommended 8 hours, will provide numerous benefits.
 Not only will you rest, but you will also: